We won it eight times

 1997 - Patrik Berger was on the scoresheet as the Czech Republic beat Belarus 4-1 in Podebrady, with future reds clubmate Vladimír Šmicer also in action.

 1988 – Dutch reserves forward Jordy Brouwer was born in Den Haag.
 He arrived from Ajax in January 2007, becoming a regular in our second string.
-However, he is now back in his homeland playing for HBS Craeyenhout.
+He moved on to his hometown club ADO Den Haag, having failed to make the break-through at Anfield.

 Ronnie for Israel